nstogner/learning-http/3-http-mvp/README.md

 - In terms of networking, a protocol is just a set of rules that endpoints use to communicate
 - These rules specify the manner in which data is sent and formatted

-HTTP Protocol
+## HTTP Protocol

+- Is a request-response protocol

+### Versions

-- There are multiple versions of HTTP
+- There are multiple versions of the HTTP protocol
-- A HTTP 1.0/1.1 request is nothing more than a few lines of text.
-(We will focus on 1.0 b/c it is simpler)
+- HTTP 1.0 & 1.1 are text based (ASCII)
-- HTTP 2.0 is a binary format (We will not touch on this)
+- HTTP 2.0 is a binary format (We will not touch on this here)
-- For each HTTP request, there is a single HTTP response
+- We will focus on 1.X
 - The structure of an HTTP 1.0 request and response is defined by [RFC 1945](https://tools.ietf.org/html/rfc1945)
 - [Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) has a good example

+### Request Structure

+- A request consists of multiple lines of text
 - Each line is seperated by a Carraige Return byte (CR = `\r`) followed by a Line Feed byte (LF = `\n`)

-## Request Structure
+- CR & LF bytes are called "control characters" (They are not intended to be printed)

 | Line            | Example                 | Format                       |
 |-----------------|-------------------------|------------------------------|